 Smart speakers like Amazon's Alexa have become incredibly popular with older adults.
 For people living alone, it's a companion.
 For people struggling with physical limitations, it's a great helper.
+Alexa can even be used to improve safety for seniors.
 Thousands of skills on the Alexa App are targeted specifically for older adults.
 And plenty of general use skills can make life easier and more entertaining for seniors.
 Check out a few of these ideas for using Alexa to make your day a little easier.

 6 Ways American Seniors Can Get More from Amazon's alexa